DogeisCut/SDFBlocks/README.md

 FUTURE UPDATE IDEAS:
 - Seperate workspace for gameification blocks (you can make uniform blocks on the marching side)
 - Import Textures
+- 2D sdfs for more advanced textures
+- get the sdf value from a primative